rebelgiri/Unsupervised-classification-of-driving-manoeuvres-using-self-organizing-maps/README.md

 be a helpful presentation when one tries to find clusters in the input data without having any a priori information about the clusters.
 The colour scale beside the distance map describes the distance between nodes.

-## Cluster map
+## SOM clustering
 ![alt text](https://github.com/rebelgiri/Unsupervised-classification-of-driving-manoeuvres-using-self-organizing-maps/blob/master/results/Hexagonal%20Map%20Training%20Data.png)
-The cluster map is a concrete representation of clusters identified after applying the k-means clustering algorithm over the SOM.
+It is a concrete representation of major clusters identified after applying the k-means clustering algorithm over the SOM.

 ## Hierarchical clustering